Pirates and hold-ups: crime strikes Venezuela's oil industry

 Shortages of spare parts or the prospect of further theft stymie replacements of the stolen items, forcing some wells to function at partial capacity or at times even shut down, the people said.

-“The scrap seekers are uncontrollable,” said National Guard Lieutenant Lenin Oscan, who helps oversee security at the northern Paraguana’s 645,000 barrel-per-day Amuay refinery where, he added, 20-30 people sometimes sneak in at once.
+“The scrap seekers are uncontrollable,” said National Guard Lieutenant Lenin Osuna, who helps oversee security at the northern Paraguana’s 645,000 barrel-per-day Amuay refinery where, he added, 20-30 people sometimes sneak in at once.

 “Any day now they could commit irreparable harm to the refinery,” added Osuna, speaking in a barracks next to Amuay as he leafed through a thick folder documenting criminal incidents.